iutools/iutools/doc/for-devs/test-plan.md

 Word Entry window hiding/showing/closing
 - Reload the Word Dictionary page
    - Make sure the Word Entry window is NOT showing
-- Search lang=EN, word 'education'
+- Search lang=iu, word 'inuksuk'
    - Make sure the Word Entry window is NOW showing and displays the entry for 'inuksuk'.
 - Leaving the word entry opened, search for a word that does not return any